-- the new name of each field (to replace Account field #), - the prompt that you want to have displayed on the long menu when the cursor is at this field, and - the length of the field (the number of digits to be entered into the field when you are filling out records).
+- the new name of each field (to replace Field # name) - the prompt that you want to have displayed on the long menu when the cursor is at this field - the length of the field (the number of digits to be entered into the field when you are filling out records).
 If you change the length of any of the fields or the primary code, you must then use the Optimize item to change all the records to match the new lengths.

 '''

-Set global parameters

 up/down arrows move cursor, press -> when done, Press ESCAPE to exit

 Field 1 name

-->:

 Field 2 name

 :

+: Enter acct field 1

 Field 3 name

-:

-Field 1 prompt : Enter acct field 1
+Field 1 prompt

-Field 2 prompt : Enter acct field 2
+Field 2 prompt

+: Enter acct field 2

-Field 3 prompt : Enter acct field 3
+Field 3 prompt

+: Enter acct field 3

-Field 1 length : 6
+Field 1 length

+: 6

-Field 2 length : 9
+Field 2 length

-Field 3 length : 4
+Field 3 length

+: 4

-Primary lookup length : 5
+Primary lookup length

 Enter field 1 name

 '''